rust-lang/rust-forge/src/governance/council.md

     - Creating or substantially modifying legal structures (e.g. additional Foundations, changing relationship with the Rust Foundation, partnering with other legal entities).
     - Making policy decisions requested by one or more teams that would be within the normal purviews of those teams.
 (Note that teams can ask for Council input without requesting a Council decision.)
     - Deciding that a class of future decisions always belongs within the Council, rather than being delegated to any other team.
-- Any decision that this RFC or future Council policy specifies as a public policy decision.
+- Any decision that this document or future Council policy specifies as a public policy decision.

 ## Conflicts of interest
 [conflicts-of-interest]: #conflicts-of-interest